green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 • Do you withhold your opinions or defer decisions to whatever your partner wants?

-• Are you always the one to initiate conversations or fix problems as if you were the only adult in the relationship?
+• Are you always the one to initiate deep conversations or fix problems as if you were the only adult in the relationship?

 • Do you feel invisible, ignored, or taken for granted?